harvardinformatics/snpArcher/docs/examples.md

 ## Running the workflow
 We are now ready to run the workflow!
 From our working directory we can run the command:
 ```
-snakemake -s snpArcher/workflow/Snakefile -d projects/secretarybird_reseq
+snakemake -s snpArcher/workflow/Snakefile -d projects/secretarybird_reseq --workflow-profile projects/secretarybird_reseq/profiles/default
 ```
 This instructs Snakemake to use snpArcher's workflow file, and to run in the project directory we setup using the config and sample sheet we setup there.
-This will also use the default profile found in `snpArcher/profiles/default`.

 If we were on a SLURM cluster, we would specify the slurm profile:
 ```
-snakemake -s snpArcher/workflow/Snakefile -d projects/secretarybird_reseq --workflow-profile snpArcher/profiles/slurm
+snakemake -s snpArcher/workflow/Snakefile -d projects/secretarybird_reseq --workflow-profile projects/secretarybird_reseqprofiles/slurm
 ```